This article may contain compensated links. Please read the disclosure for more info.

-Why are the piano keys arranged the way they are?
-Let's look at the piano keyboard layout and design and how it has changed over time.
+Why the piano keyboard layout arranged the way it is?
+How do you find all the notes?
+Let's look at the piano keyboards design, and how it has changed to fit our needs over time.

-The piano keyboard may have many keys, but there are actually only 12 different keys;
+The keyboard may have many keys, but there are only 12 different keys;

-If you know where C is, you can then easily figure out the rest!
+If you know where C is, you can figure out the rest of the piano notes!

-The same pattern is repeated with higher (to the right) and lower (to the left) pitch all over the piano.
+The same pattern of notes is repeated with a higher (to the right) and lower (to the left) pitch all over the keyboard.

 How many keys are there?

-Actually, throughout time the piano keys have gone through many transformations and there have been many variations in the piano keyboard layout.
+Actually, throughout time, piano keyboards have gone through many transformations, and there have been many variations of the piano keyboard layout.

-All the way from the ancient Hydraulis to the modern piano of today, the piano keyboard and design has changed after the scales used, what materials were available, tuning of the time, as well as different ideas on how to best play those notes.
+All the way from the ancient Hydraulis to the modern instrument of today, the piano keyboard setup and design has changed after the scales used, what kind of materials were available, the tuning of the time, as well as different ideas on how to best play those notes.

-The white keys were traditionally made from Ivory (Yes- elephant tusks :( ) and Ebenholtz or Ebony, a very strong black wood.
+The white keys were traditionally made from Ivory (Yes- elephant tusks 😞) and Ebenholtz or Ebony, a strong type of black wood.

-Today the piano keys on a piano are made from synthetic man-made materials and wood.
+Today the keys are made from synthetic man-made materials and wood.

-The scale on the white keys, from C to C, is the diatonic 7 note scale, also called C-major scale or Ionian mode, and from A to A, there is an a-minor scale (natural minor) or Aeolian mode.
+The scale on the white keys, from C to C, is the diatonic 7 note scale, also called the C-major scale or Ionian mode.
+And from A to A, there is an A-minor scale (natural minor) or Aeolian mode.

 Pretty clever, huh?

 The number of keys is different from instrument to instrument.
-Most pianos since 1870 have 88 keys, but there are older grand pianos with even a few more, some pianos with less, and of course various electronic keyboards with much fewer keys.
+Most pianos since 1870 have had 88 keys.
+But there exist older grand pianos with even a few more, some with less, and of course an electronic piano keyboard can have much fewer keys.

-The size of the keys themselves has also varied.
-So basically the piano and piano keyboard layout has gone through enormous changes, and still continues to evolve.
+The size of the keys themselves have also varied.
+So, the keyboard layout of the piano has gone through many changes throughout history and still continues to evolve today.